 "Apparently one of the earliest sightings in the U.S. was reported by the mayor of this small West Virginia city in the 1950s.
 The witness later built a memorial to the sighting, which has since been destroyed, and the event was recorded by a British author.
 Has anyone seen this information or the book in which the event was documented? ((NUFORC Note: Witness indicates that the date of the sighting is approximate.
 PD))"

-To some extent, the reference is true.
-According to historian C. Lloyd Gibson, the mayor in question was Pat Garrett, who spotted the object on the skyline to the east of his home, which sits on a hill that overlooks the town.
+To some extent, the details cited in the above reference are true.
+According to late historian C. Lloyd Gibson, the mayor in question at the time was Pat Garrett, who spotted the object on the skyline to the east of his home, which sits on a hill that overlooks the town.

-Before that era, mankind had reported strange aerial phenomena, but it wasn't until the launch of the Russian satellite Sputnik into outer space in 1957 that the explanation for such began to take the form of an extra-terrestrial origin.
+Gibson noted that before the space age, mankind had reported strange aerial phenomena, but it wasn't until the launch of the Russian satellite Sputnik into outer space in 1957 that the explanation for such began to take the form of an extra-terrestrial origin.

 Gibson says the mayor erected a monument to the event and buried a time capsule somewhere on the property, both of which may have later been removed.